top of page

 Every Wednesday | 11:30 AM CT

-Join TJC every Wednesday at 11:30 AM CT to stay informed about the goverment shutdown and to learn about the federal changes affecting public benefits programs such as Medicaid, Marketplace coverage, SNAP, and more.
+Join TJC every Wednesday at 11:30 AM CT to stay informed about the federal changes affecting public benefits programs such as Medicaid, Marketplace coverage, SNAP, and more.

 This is a series of weekly check-ins to share vital information, where we’ll break down the latest congressional developments as they occur and explain how you can make a difference!